nginxinc/nginx-gateway-fabric/docs/guides/directing-traffic-to-your-app.md

 only configure Gateways with a `gatewayClassName` of `nginx` unless you change the name via the `--gatewayclass` [command-line flag](/docs/cli-help.md#static-mode).

-We specify a listener on the Gateway to open an access point on the cluster.
+We specify a listener on the Gateway to open an entry point on the cluster.
 In this case, since the coffee application accepts HTTP requests, we create an HTTP listener, named `http`, that listens on port 80.

 By default, Gateways only allow routes (such as HTTPRoutes) to attach if they are in the same namespace as the Gateway.